hshimomura/zabbix-cisco-9800/README.md

 ## What it is?
 This is a Zabbix template for [Cisco Catalyst 9800 Series Wireless Controllers](https://www.cisco.com/site/us/en/products/networking/wireless/wireless-lan-controllers/catalyst-9800-series/index.html).
-It covers wireless monitoring like Wireless Client Count, AP Count, Radio ulization, Mobility tunnel status and High Availability status.
+It covers wireless monitoring like Wireless Client Count, AP Count, Radio utilization, Mobility tunnel status, and High Availability status.
-Please use "Cisco IOS by SNMP" template or others to get general IOS-XE status like CPU utilization, Memory usage or interface status.
+Please use the "Cisco IOS by SNMP" template or others to get general IOS-XE status like CPU utilization, Memory usage, or interface status.

 ## Requiements